ckw017/ckw017.github.io/_posts/2025-9-16-Berghain.md

-Overall I really enjoyed this puzzle, although due to the non-deterministic nature of the scoring process the last few days felt a bit like a lottery.[^7] I'm curious to hear what strategies other contestants came up with, and whether or not I missed anything obvious in my own strategy.
+Overall I really enjoyed this puzzle, although due to the non-deterministic nature of the scoring process the last few days felt a bit like a lottery.[^7] I'm curious to hear what strategies other contestants came up with and whether or not I left any obvious optimizations on the table.

 Anyway, if you found this interesting you might also like this writeup I did about a similar competition back in 2022: